 - Patient case study workshops

-- Clinical sessions, in-house and within the NHS
+- Clinical sessions and placements, in-house and within the NHS

 - Written examinations